vanaur/CFT/CFT (en)/main.typ

 )
 #v(1em)

 This configuration seems to preserve the geometry of the system!
-However, a careful eye will realize that this configuration amounts to performing an initial rotation of the system where each spin is distant by a factor $r -> sqrt(2) r$, in other words, this decimation method once again changes the geometry of the spin network.
+However, a careful eye will realize that this configuration amounts to performing an initial rotation of the system where each spin is distant by a factor $r -> sqrt(2) r$ where every second spin is removed; in other words, this decimation method once again changes the geometry of the spin network.

 The conclusion to this is that choosing a decimation method in $d >= 2$ must be done carefully so as not to alter the geometry of the network.